-Chicken pot pie is never something that you just sort of casually toss together, and this insanely rich recipe is no exception.
-A labor of love, this mild-flavored yet exceptionally comforting version is best when started the day before, and perhaps best saved for the weekend, when you can make it in stages.
-A few notes:
+Chicken pot pie isn’t exactly something that you just sort of toss together on a whim at the very last second on a Tuesday night.
+It’s a labor of love, and this insanely rich recipe is no exception.
+A labor of love, this soothingly subtle-flavored yet exceptionally comforting version is perhaps best saved for when you can undertake it in stages.
+A few hints that just may minimize the labor and maximize the love…

-You could simply make this in a single 3-quart gratin or casserole dish instead of in individual ramekins, using only one of the portions of dough.
-(Of course, you don’t need to limit yourself to ramekins.
+No ramekins?
+No problem.
+Simply reach for a 3-quart gratin or casserole dish.
+Although of course if you prefer individual portions, you needn’t limit yourself to ramekins.
 Any smallish ovenproof vessel will work.
-Finally, another use for those onion soup bowls!)
+(Finally, another use for those French onion soup bowls!)

 Individual Chicken Pot Pies Recipe